MDL definitions

 PR(45)

 Defines the rotation angle for certain pipe components from their default angular orientation.
+The value is given as an integer from 0 to 360, representing the rotation angle in degrees.

-The integer must be from 0 to 360, representing the rotation angle in degrees.
-This value is used only with components that are not rotationally symmetric but have all points in the centerline of the pipe such as outlets or saddles.
+This value is used only with components that are not rotationally symmetric but have all the points in the centerline of the pipe, such as outlets or saddles.

 R(150.0)